 Just like gastrointestinal issues, kidney disease can make your cat keel nauseous and refuse food.
 If your feline friend is suffering from kidney disease, you may notice other sympsomts like drinking larger-than-normal amounts of water and frequent urination.
 Kidney disease is a relatively common condition in cats over seven years old.

 Kidney disease can only be diagnosed and treated by your vet.
-If your cat has stopped eating and is showing other symptoms of kidney disease contact your Seattle vet to book an appointment.
+If your cat has stopped eating and is showing other symptoms of kidney disease contact your Apple Valley vet to book an appointment.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.